 - Active, personal, conversational, engaging and intriguing tone.

 - Presents problems and opportunities in an engaging manner.

 - Follows marketing and behavioral best practices.

 - Deals with readers at shoulder-to-shoulder in a personal and conversational manner.
-Writer and reader are in the same boat.
+The writer and reader are in the same boat.

 - Expressed or implied empathy for the reader.

 Having said that, it’s important that your writing is a good blend of content and copy.